imec-idlab/libschc/README.md

 	add_device(device_id, delay, callback);
 }
 ```

+## LIMITATIONS
+Here the main concerns are listed which leave room for optimization
+* there is no consistency in the data type for rule id's.
+Currently a device can have a maximum of 256 rules.
+However, as of the specification, this should be configurable at bit level.
+As a consequence, the compressor and decompressor do not make use of bitshifts
+* under issues, mainly optimization issues are listed
+* the library offers `#ifdef` definitions for use with layers, but is not implemented properly

 ## LICENSE
 Licensed under the GNU General Public License, Version 3 (the "License"): You may not use these files except in compliance with the License.
 You may obtain a copy of the License at <https://www.gnu.org/licenses/gpl-3.0.nl.html>